 Mill Creek Trail is a 7.3 mile moderately trafficked out and back trail located near Big Sur, CA that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 The Mill Creek Trail is a short, easy hike through groves of Coast redwoods along Mill Creek.
 The trailhead is a short distance up the Nacimiento-Fergusson Road from Highway 1.
 There is a small dirt parking lot a few yards beyond the signed trailhead on the opposite side of the road.
 The trail starts with a very steep, but brief, climb before dropping down again and entering the forest at an old cattle gate.
 The trail gradually climbs and descends, eventually dropping down to run along the bank of Mill Creek at the bottom of the canyon.